bobhaslett/d3-v4-sliders/README.md

 ## Installing
 ### Manually install

 Download the repository.
 Move the sliders.js and styles.css into your project folder.
-To link the styles to your project insert the following code into your index.html header.
+To link the slider function and styles to your project insert the following code into your index.html header.
 ```
+<script src="slider.js"></script>
 <link rel="stylesheet" type="text/css" href="./sliders.css">
 ```